joshed-io/aud/README.md

 <img src="/images/simple_synth.png" alt="SimpleSynth">

 (Protip: Turn Channel 2 to "Fl.Key Click" as shown in the screenshot.
 It sounds cool :)

+3) Turn the volume up!
+Depending on your configuration, MIDI sounds may not be as loud as other sounds.

 ### Usage